daisykim/daisykim.github.io/index.md

 # What's Next?

-You just finished making your first application!
+Congrats!
+You just finished making your first application.

 More information can be found in the following documents: